Self-Validated Ensemble Models for Design of Experiments: Simulation Study

 \section{Simulation Study}

-The goal of these simulations is to test the predictive accuracy of SVEM against the more commonly used model algorithms in DoE (See Introduction).
-We focused on two designs commonly used for prediction in the biochemical industry: Definitive Screening Designs \citep{DSD} (DSD's) and Box-Behnkenn Designs \citep{BBD} (BBD's) both being 3 level designs.
-More specifically we used DSD's with K=4 and 8 factors and BBD's with 3 and 5 factors.
-In the next section we outline our simulation protocol.
+To study the performance of SVEM we compare the predictive accuracy of SVEM against other model selection algorithms used for prediction.
+We focus on two designs commonly used for prediction in the process industries: definitive screening designs \citep{DSD} (DSDs) and Box-Behnkenn designs \citep{BBD} (BBDs).
+We used DSDs with K = 4 and 8 factors and BBDs with K = 3 and 5 factors.
+In the next section, we outline our simulation protocols,which were all run in JMP Pro version 16 \citep{JMP}.